ldq3/ldq3/README.md

 # 💡 About my name

-Exactly, "言成" is the deconstruction of the Chinese character "诚", and I greatly like its another meaning "promises made will be fulfilled 🌟"(言出必成).
+Exactly, "言成" is the deconstruction of the Chinese character "诚", and I greatly like its literal meaning "promises made will be fulfilled 🌟"(言出必成).

 My user name of gitbub——"ldq3", is related to my real name😜.